efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

 Visualize a set of tasks you need to perform plotted in 3D space.
 This space has axes representing the task's complexity, your familiarity with the task, and the friction you would experience while performing the task.
 Then, visualize a surface cutting through the friction dimension that partitions the tasks into two groups:

-1. Tasks below this surface you'd be willing to perform, or at least not drag your feet on them indefinitely.
+1. Tasks below this surface you'd be willing to perform, or at least not drag your feet on indefinitely.
 Relative to the task's complexity and familiarity, its friction is low _enough_ that you would have no major reservations in picking it up.
 It could be easy or challenging, something you've done before or something exciting and new, but it's most likely always _interesting_.
 1. Tasks above this surface you avoid.
 They might be too hard or too unfamiliar.
-They might be easy and completely within your skill set, but so mind-numbing that you would prefer dental work when given a choice.
+They might be easy and completely within your skill set, but so mind-numbing that you would prefer dental work if given a choice.
 They're simply tasks that you would consider not worth the effort.

 My own friction-cutting surface looks something like this: